idcdev/mongodb-vs-postgresql-benchmark/docs/architecture-plan/phase-2/implementation-progress.md

 ## Test Coverage

-Total Test Coverage: 15%
+Total Test Coverage: 20%

 The following benchmarks have comprehensive test suites:
 - `SingleDocumentInsertionBenchmark`: Unit tests cover all main functionality
 - `BatchInsertionBenchmark`: Unit tests cover all main functionality
 - `ValidatedInsertionBenchmark`: Unit tests cover all main functionality
+- `SingleDocumentQueryBenchmark`: Unit tests cover all main functionality

 ## Project Metrics

-- Implemented Benchmarks: 3 of 25 (12%)
+- Implemented Benchmarks: 4 of 25 (16%)
-- Lines of Code: ~1,200
+- Lines of Code: ~1,700
-- Number of Tests: 35
+- Number of Tests: 50+

 ## Next Steps

-1. Implement the `SingleDocumentQueryBenchmark` for read operations
+1. Implement the `MultipleDocumentQueryBenchmark` for querying multiple records
-2. Begin implementing more complex read operation benchmarks
+2. Implement `FilteredQueryBenchmark` for more complex query operations
 3. Integrate the benchmarks with the `BenchmarkService`
 4. Create integration tests with actual MongoDB and PostgreSQL databases